Policy Optimization over General State and Action Spaces: Numerical Experiments

 \subsection{Inverted Pendulum}

-Next, we consider inverted pendulum~\cite{barto1983neuronlike}.
+Next, we consider Inverted Pendulum~\cite{barto1983neuronlike}.
 In this continuous state and action space environment, the goal is to balance a pole fixed to a cart subject to gravitational and inertial forces (whose physics are simulated by MuJoCo).
 The agent applies continuous forces (the action space is $\mathcal A = [-3,3]$) to the cart to balance the pole for as long as possible, where a negative cost of -1 is received for every time step the pole remains on the cart.
 Clearly, the agent is incentivized to balance the pole for as long as possible.
-Note that this environment's the trajectory length is limited to 1000, so the minimum cumulative discounted cost is -100.
+The environment resets after 1,000 samples if the pole has not fallen already, so the optimal cumulative discounted cost is -100.

 Before comparing the RL algorithms, let us discuss some implementation details in PDA.
-Since PPO adds Gaussian noise to their policy (i.e., use a randomized policy) to encourage action exploration, we similarly add independent zero-mean Gaussian noise whose covariance matrix is the identity matrix scaled by $1/{\sqrt{t}}$, where $t$ is current PDA iteration.
+Since PPO adds Gaussian noise to their policy (i.e., a randomized policy) to encourage action exploration, we similarly add independent zero-mean Gaussian noise whose covariance matrix is the identity matrix scaled by $1/{\sqrt{t}}$, where $t$ is current PDA iteration.
 This ensures the noise gradually decreases over time.
 In fact, we found that without such exploration, the policy evaluation is not accurate enough to consistently improve the policy.
-Also, the subproblem~\cref{eq:SPDA_step1} is solved using a recently developed universal (i.e., parameter-free) smooth convex optimization solver~\cite{li2023simple}, which has good empirical performance and does not require knowledge of unknown Lipschitz smoothness parameters.
-When tuning the stepsize, we considered both the stepsize when the Q-function is convex (see~\cref{thm:4-1}) and nonconvex (see~\cref{the:PDA_nonconvex}).
-We found the former does better.
+Also, the subproblem~\cref{eq:SPDA_step1} is solved using a recently developed universal smooth convex optimization solver~\cite{li2023simple}, which has good empirical performance and does not require knowledge of unknown Lipschitz smoothness parameters.
+In addition to running our tuned variants of PDA, PPO, and DDPG, we also ran PPO with pre-tuned hyperparameters from RL Baselines3 Zoo, labeled \textit{ppo (Zoo)}~\cite{raffin2021stable}.

 The results comparing PDA using neural networks and Stablebaselines3's implementation of PPO and deep deterministic policy gradient (DDPG) -- which is the analogue of DQN for continuous action space -- are shown in~\cref{fig:invpend}.
-The plot showcases PDA and DDPG's superior performance to PPO early on.
-Later after around 20000 steps, PDA can still get marginally close to PPO, and meanwhile both PDA and PPO outperform DDPG.
+The plot showcases PDA and DDPG's superior performance over both variants of PPO.
+In fact, the PPO that is (heuristically) tuned by our grid search diverges as the algorithm sees more samples.
+This may be caused by overfitting its stepsize to the tuning phase, leading to poor performance when given more samples.

-\subsection{Linear quadratic regulator for the longitudinal control of a wide-body aircraft}
+\subsection{Linear Quadratic Regulator for the Longitudinal Control of a Wide-Body Aircraft}